Running Sentient from Source (Self-Host)

 )

-)This file is the master configuration for Docker Compose.
-It defines your database credentials, your private authentication token, and the public URL for the application.
+This file is the master configuration for Docker Compose.
+It defines your database credentials, your private authentication token, and the build-time configuration for the services.

 Navigate to the